-About a week before the round 3 submission deadline for MIT Sloan, an aspiring business school student reached out to discuss his prospects.
-While he had strong work experience, his undergraduate performance at a second-tier public university was less than stellar and his GPA was not only outside the 80th percentile range of the MIT Sloan class profile, it was below a 3.0.
+About a week before the 2020–21 Round 3 submission deadline for MIT Sloan, an aspiring business school student reached out to discuss his prospects.
+While he had strong work experience, his undergraduate performance at a second-tier public university was less than stellar.
+In addition, his GPA was not only outside the 80th percentile range of the MIT Sloan class profile—it was below a 3.0.

-While he could have submitted an application, there wasn’t sufficient evidence in his profile that would demonstrate that he would be successful in the classroom.
+Although he could have submitted an application, there wasn’t sufficient evidence in his profile to demonstrate that he would be successful in the classroom.
 I encouraged him to prepare for and take a standardized test and shoot for a score above the class averages.

-Top business schools are designated as such by rankings which are driven by things that can be quantified such as average GPA and average GMAT or GRE.
-As such, the admissions committees are acutely aware of how each assessment factors into their averages.
+Top business schools are designated as such by rankings, which are driven by things that can be quantified including average GPA (on a 4.0 scale) and average GMAT or GRE score.
+Consequently, admissions committees are acutely aware of how each test score factors into their averages.

-While merit scholarships are hard to come by at the most elite MBA programs, schools typically ranked 10–25 will often use merit scholarships to woo students who have strong test scores that could increase their averages and, therefore, their rankings.
-If you apply without an assessment, you may be missing an opportunity to decrease the value of the loans you will need.
+Although merit scholarships are hard to come by at the most elite MBA programs, schools typically ranked 10–25 will often use merit scholarships to woo students who have strong test scores that could increase their averages—and, therefore, their rankings.
+If you apply without a test score, you may be missing an opportunity to secure funding that would enable you to take out smaller student loans.

 But I was an A student as an undergrad…

-It is less obvious that candidates with who graduated Summa Cum Laude can also benefit from submitting an assessment.
+It is less obvious that candidates who graduated summa cum laude can also benefit from submitting a test score.
 This is especially true for individuals who studied humanities or social sciences.

-One client had a 3.8 GPA with an interdisciplinary major with coursework in media studies, English, and history.
-She had great career progression in advertising but wasn’t flexing her quant muscles on a regular basis and hadn’t taken a math class since high school.
-For her, it was important to include an assessment with strong performance on the quantitative section to show the admissions committees that she is adequately prepared to handle the quantitative coursework.
-Check out my five tips to build your quantitative profile.
+One Stratus client had a 3.8 GPA with an interdisciplinary major and had completed coursework in media studies, English, and history.
+She had great career progression in advertising but wasn’t flexing her quant muscles on a regular basis, and she hadn’t taken a math class since high school.
+For her, it was important to include a test score with strong performance on the quantitative section to show admissions committees that she was adequately prepared to handle quantitative coursework.
+(Check out five tips from Stratus on building your quantitative profile.)

-Candidates who perform well on an English language proficiency assessment should include those scores because they offer the admissions committee an extra datapoint to assess preparedness.
-On the flip side, during my time on admissions committee, I saw many candidates submit unimpressive TOEFL scores when no test was required.
+Candidates who perform well on an English language proficiency assessment should include those scores because they offer admissions committees an extra data point to assess preparedness.
+On the flip side, during my time on an admissions committee, I saw many candidates submit unimpressive TOEFL scores when no test was required.
 The softer assessment led me to be concerned about their English language skills and give them a fast pass to the ding pile.

-The MBA admissions process is very nuanced and there is no one right answer for all prospective applicants.
+The MBA admissions process is very nuanced, and there is no one right answer for all applicants regarding standardized tests.
 Admissions committees are truly holistic in their evaluations.
-A strong assessment can improve a candidate’s odds of acceptance and scholarship consideration if it strengthens the overall profile.
+A strong assessment can improve an applicant’s odds of acceptance and scholarship consideration if it strengthens their overall profile.